VU University Amsterdam offers several hundreds of English-taught courses on both Bachelor's and Master's level in various fields of study.

-Note that some Bachelor’s courses and all of the Master’s courses have entry requirements, which means that you must have a relevant academic background in order to be allowed to take these courses.
+Please note that only exchange students with a completed degree, equal to a Dutch Bachelor's diploma, can apply for Master's level courses.
+In order to take Master's level courses, exchange students must also submit an English proficiency test.
+Also note that some Bachelor's level courses and all of the Master's level courses have specific entry requirements, which means you must have a relevant academic background in order to be allowed to take these courses.

 Dutch language courseThe Department of Dutch as a Second Language (NT2) offers extensive Dutch language courses for exchange students.
 The extensive courses cover eight weeks, and take place two evenings a week.
 In addition to attending these classes, you will have to spend at least 5 hours per week on self-study.
 Exchange students can obtain 3.5 ECTS for completing this course.
 Note that there are costs involved in taking the Dutch language course.

 At VU University, the academic year is divided into 2 semesters.
 These semesters, in turn, are divided into 6 periods: